 - Provide your permanent address, not a temporary address.

-After the SSS staff checked and confirm your records, you’ll be asked to go in front of computer with camera to take your photo for the ID.
-You will then be asked to have your fingerprints taken.
+After the SSS staff checked and confirm your records, you’ll be asked to go in front of the computer with a camera to take your photo for the ID.
+They will then ask you to have your fingerprints taken.

-UMID features a digitized signature on the card,so you’ll have to sign your signature in tablet using a computerized pen.
-Signing a signature using the digitized pen might take several tries as I did, since it’s not the same using pen and paper.
+UMID features a digitized signature on the cards, then you must sign your signature on a tablet using a computerized pen.
+Signing a signature using the digitized pen might take several tries as I did since it’s not the same using pen and paper.
 The officer will make you try as many times as possible until it’s close to your actual signature on the form.

-In case you’re applying for a brand new UMID card, you don’t need to pay anything.
-New UMID card applications are free for first time applicants.
+In case you’re applying for a brand new UMID card, you need not pay anything.
+New UMID card applications are free for first-time applicants.

-As per SSS, you’ll receive your UMID card within 30 days from the date of application.
+As per SSS, you’ll receive your UMID card within 30 days from the application.
 After processing your application, SSS will release your UMID in 8-10 days,

-It will then be delivered through Philpost or the local post office.
-The delivery usually takes around 2-3 weeks if you’re from Metro Manila and could take 1-2 months if it will be delivered to a province.
+They will then deliver the ID through Philpost or the local post office.
+The delivery usually takes around 2-3 weeks if you’re from Metro Manila and could take 1-2 months if delivered to the province.

-If its already more than 3 months and you still haven’t received your UMID, you can follow up and check the status of your card in the following ways
+If it’s already over 3 months and you still haven’t received your UMID, you can follow up and check the status of your card in the following ways :

 - Send a private message to the SSS Facebook page